by Pastor Tim Burt

 Proverbs 5:18-19 NLT says, “Let your wife be a fountain of blessing for you.
 Rejoice in the wife of your youth.
 “She is a loving deer, a graceful doe.
 Let her breasts satisfy you always so that you will always be captivated by her love.”

-Whether it’s our spouse or any other blessing from God, pausing each day to appreciate people and things God has blessed our life with will break the curse of familiarity that would otherwise eventually rob us of the blessing they are, and the joy they bring.
-Especially appreciating and thanking God, will heighten our love for Him and all the good He brings to our life—beginning with Jesus!
+We can become familiar with any blessing that we should be appreciative and thankful to God for.
+Pausing each day to appreciate people and things God has blessed our life with will break the curse of familiarity that would otherwise eventually rob us of the blessing they are, and the joy they bring.
+It is especially the act of appreciating and thanking God for our blessings that will heighten our love for Him and all the good He brings to our life—beginning with Jesus!
 Pause, think, and thank Him and others today!
 Do this and you and they will be refreshed!

 “Be joyful always; pray continually; give thanks in all circumstances, for this is God’s will for you in Christ Jesus.”
 1 Thessalonians 5:16-18 NIV